programming-notes/active-record-intro-objects-challenge/README.md

 Going through Figure 6 in more detail, after we have our dog object assigned to the variable `tenley`, we're calling the `#name` instance method to *get* the value of the name attribute.
 The value of the name attribute is returned:  the string `"Tenley"`.
 As with the name attribute, we're also able to get the value of the breed and age attributes—and would be able to get the value of any other column in the database.

-In addition to getter methods, we also get setter methods.
+In addition to getter methods, we are also provided with setter methods.
 Given an instance of `Dog`, we can *set* the value of any of its attributes.
 In this case, we're changing the age of our dog to 2.
 And after setting the new age, when we again get the age, we see that Tenley's age is now 2.

 ### Release 2: Persisting Attribute Changes